qian-youyou/mbr-public/README.md

     }
 }
 ```
-Here we have set that the banker-uri is 127.0.0.1:7000 wich is the address
+Here we have set that the banker-uri is 127.0.0.1:7000 which is the address
 for the MBR and we've set 9984 as the HTTP listen port for MB2.

-This way all the PALs and Routers will shoot the MBR when synching all the
+This way all the PALs and Routers will shoot the MBR when syncing all the
 slave accounts.

 **2**.
 Start the PAL/s and Router/s adding the following parameters :